Nailing the Security Audit with RRCU

 The Baton CLI

-a command line interface that provides a set of commands to extract, compare, and explore identity, resource, and permission data in an app.
+A command line interface that provides a set of commands to extract, compare, and explore identity, resource, and permission data in an app.

 The Baton SDK

-a toolkit that makes building a connector for any application seamless.
+A toolkit that makes building a connector for any application seamless.
 These connectors generate data that the CLI consumes and/or they can connect directly to ConductorOne.

 Baton connectors

-these pre-built and supported integrations work with common SaaS and IaaS apps to sync identity and permission data.
+These pre-built and supported integrations work with common SaaS and IaaS apps to sync identity and permission data.

 As a toolkit, Baton allows you to easily gain unified visibility into all identity, resource, and permission data in an application and to create workflows that manage identity and access.